Workshops for Educators

 Please note that there is no requirement to complete the workshops sequentially (e.g., if your group is only interested in booking the second workshop, there is no prerequisite knowledge required from the first).

-Workshop #1: Spotting the signs and supporting students who are affected
+Workshop: Spotting the signs and supporting students who are affected by an eating disorder

-This presentation includes seven topics to choose from.
+This presentation includes five topics to choose from that reflect current evidence in eating disorder prevention, health equity, and school mental health.
 After selecting this workshop on our booking form, you will receive an email from a NEDIC team member asking you to indicate your selected topics.
 You can mix and match as many as you’d like.

 15 minutes

-• It’s tough for students to feel well and focus on their studies when they’re caught up in preoccupation with their size and shape.
-This section will focus on how the concept of embodiment, helping students unpack what it means to have a positive experience in and with your body.
-We’ll also examine important habits that support mental well-being, which you can pass along to your students.
+• It’s tough for students to feel well and focus on their studies when they’re experiencing body image distress.
+This section will focus on the concept of embodiment, helping students unpack what it means to have a positive experience in and with your body.

 Exercise and Movement